+Regulation

+Jurisdictional Note

-Regulation Jurisdictional Note adjacent to such an area including container terminals and bulk liquid berths.
-It does not include any long-term storage areas where dangerous goods are usually kept for more than five days.
-2 A pipeline to which the Gas Supply Act 1996, Pipelines Act 1967, repealed Dangerous Goods Act 1975 and the Dangerous Goods (General) Regulation 1999 apply.
-A mine that is a coal workplace to which the Coal Mine Health and Safety Act 2002 applies or a mining workplace to which the Mine Health and Safety Act 2004 applies or at which activities under the Petroleum (Onshore) Act 1991 or the Petroleum (Offshore) Act 1982 are carried out."
-Queensland "A facility that is a magazine, within the meaning of the Explosives Act 1999, at which no processing activity involving dangerous goods, including explosives, is carried out."
-538 The Commonwealth may insert further subregulations as follows: "(5) If the information that is required to be included in a notification is national security information, the operator of the facility complies with the requirement by giving the regulator a summary, in a form approved by the regulator, of that information.
-(6) In subregulation (5), national security information means information the disclosure of which is likely to prejudice Australia's national security.".
-545A Jurisdictions may insert a new provision imposing a relevant fee to be paid by the operator of a determined major hazard facility to the regulator for administration in relation to the determination of the major hazard facility.
+- 2 A pipeline to which the Gas Supply Act 1996, Pipelines Act 1967, repealed Dangerous Goods Act 1975 and the Dangerous Goods (General) Regulation 1999 apply. - A mine that is a coal workplace to which the Coal Mine Health and Safety Act 2002 applies or a mining workplace to which the Mine Health and Safety Act 2004 applies or at which activities under the Petroleum (Onshore) Act 1991 or the Petroleum (Offshore) Act 1982 are carried out."

+Queensland

+"A facility that is a magazine, within the meaning of the Explosives Act 1999, at which no processing activity involving dangerous goods, including explosives, is carried out."

+The Commonwealth may insert further subregulations as follows:

+- "(5) If the information that is required to be included in a notification is national security information, the operator of the facility complies with the requirement by giving the regulator a summary, in a form approved by the regulator, of that information. - (6) In subregulation (5), national security information means information the disclosure of which is likely to prejudice Australia's national security.".

+Jurisdictions may insert a new provision imposing a relevant fee to be paid by the operator of a determined major hazard facility to the regulator for administration in relation to the determination of the major hazard facility.
 A provision of this kind may include requirements as to the structure of the relevant fee and the timing of its payment.

-Jurisdictions that impose such a fee will also provide appropriate remedies for non-payment (for example, enforcement of a civil debt due to the regulator or imposition of a condition of determination).
-This may require amendment to other provisions.
-Jurisdictions may have local security legislation, or other types of 552(f) and 561(2)(e) 1 security regimes, that they will refer to or describe here.
-2 Jurisdictions may also include provisions requiring the operator of the major hazard facility to provide the head of the police force with details of security arrangements and to take into account any nominate more than 1 type of emergency service.
+- 2 Jurisdictions that impose such a fee will also provide appropriate remedies for non-payment (for example, enforcement of a civil debt due to the regulator or imposition of a condition of determination).
+This may require amendment to other provisions. - Jurisdictions may have local security legislation, or other types of security regimes, that they will refer to or describe here. - 2 Jurisdictions may also include provisions requiring the operator of the major hazard facility to provide the head of the police force with details of security arrangements and to take into account any written advice from the head of the police force on those arrangements.

+Jurisdictions will insert appropriate local provisions establishing or referring to emergency service organisations.
+It is permissible to nominate more than 1 type of emergency service.

+545A

+552(f) and 561(2)(e)